 How much does a pet passport cost?
 The rate may vary depending on the veterinarian you got it from.
 For cats, the cost may range from £25-£50.
 For dogs, the rate can be anywhere between £150 and £250.

 How long does it take to get a pet passport?
-It only takes 24 hours (Monday to Friday).
-If your pet has not had his rabies inoculation prior to the receipt of the booklet, you cannot travel right away.
-You will need to wait for 3 weeks (21 days) before doing so.
+It only takes twenty-four hours (Monday to Friday).
+You cannot travel with your pet if he has not had his rabies inoculation before the receipt of the booklet.
+You will need to wait for three weeks (twenty-one days) before doing so.

-Various countries have different requirements.
+Various countries have different requirements when it comes to pet travel overseas.
 The following are the general ones shared by many:

-- Microchipping This should be done before the rabies inoculation.
-Microchip implanting is required by UK laws, particularly among dogs.
+- Microchipping.
+This should be done before the rabies inoculation.
+Microchip implanting is required by UK laws, particularly amongst dogs.

-- Pet is no less than 12 weeks old Three months is the earliest period that your pet can be given rabies vaccination.
-You should bring proof that your pet is 12 weeks old when getting rabies shot.
+- Your pet must be no less than twelve weeks old.
+Three months is the earliest period that your pet can be given a rabies vaccination.
+You should bring proof that your pet is twelve weeks old when getting a rabies shot.

 Before Travelling: What to Check in the Pet Passport